IEEE-ALEXSB-SW-TEAM/Training-2024/Database/readme.md

 <a id="employee"></a>
 ## Employee examples
-A CEO of a famous cooperation reached you to design a database sytem for them.
+A CEO of a famous cooperation reached you to design a database system for them.
 he needs to save data about the employees in each department and their titles.
-help them mr.databaser :)
+help them mr. data baser :)

 **step1: requirement analysis**
 Ask them about more details (what data about employees you have?, what data about departments you have?)
-Ask more and more till you fully understand what are the requirments ?
+Ask more and more till you fully understand what are the requirements ?

 **Step2: ERD**
 let's convert these requirements to ERD.